Articulation and Transfer Policies for Degree Seeking Students

 2. Meet with an Academic Advisor

 Advisors will work with students to determine which courses to take for their degree programs.
-If all transcripts have not been received by Sinclair prior to meeting with advisors, students are encouraged to bring an unofficial transcript from previously attended college(s) to the advising session.
+If all transcripts have not been received by Sinclair prior to meeting with advisors, students are encouraged to bring an unofficial transcript from their previously attended college(s) to the advising session.

 3. Register For Classes